arth-simon/FrontendCalendarApp/README.txt

 Calendar Application:

-Authors: Arthur Simon (Matrikelnummer: 9227155), Hannes Lobreyer (Matrikelnummer: 9890457) We have selected the following browsers for compatibility tests: Mozilla Firefox, Chrome
+Authors: Arthur Simon, Hannes Lobreyer
+We have selected the following browsers for compatibility tests: Mozilla Firefox, Chrome

 Note: